 - For each question, there are probably 1 or 2 answer choices that you can rule out.
 This will increase your odds of selecting the right answer.

 - Remember that the purpose of the exam is to ensure that you know how to provide safe and effective massage and bodywork treatments.
 When in doubt, choose the “safe” answer.

 - Don’t look for patterns.
 Just because the answer for the last 3 questions was “A” (or the first listed option), it doesn’t mean that the next question is less likely to be “A”.

 Try your best to take the MBLEx within 3 months of graduating from your massage training program.
 This way the lessons your learned in the classroom will still be fresh in your head.
 Check out this article to see if you’re ready to take the MBLEx.

-Let’s face it, there are bound to be mediocre massage training programs out there.
+Let’s face it, there are some less-than-stellar massage training programs out there.
 Some of these massage schools may not adequately prepare their students, which can lead to them failing the MBLEx.

 They may have provided excellent training of hands-on massage skills.
 But they also could have omitted critical areas of content that are covered on the MBLEx.

 One problem with many technical programs is that an instructor may be a skilled clinician, but that doesn’t necessarily mean they are skilled at teaching what they know.